Philosophy of Technology

 Understanding the process of designing artifacts is the theme in philosophy of technology that most directly touches on the interests of engineering practice.
 This is hardly true for another issue of central concern to analytic philosophy of technology, which is the status and the character of artifacts.
 This is perhaps not unlike the situation in the philosophy of science, where working scientists seem also to be much less interested in investigating the status and character of models and theories than philosophers are.

-Against the view that the notion of functions refers necessarily to intentionality at least in the case of artifacts, it could be argued that even there, when discussing the functions of the components of a larger device and their interrelations, the intentional ‘side’ of these functions is of secondary importance only.
+Against the view that, at least in the case of artifacts, the notion of function refers necessarily to intentionality, it could be argued that in discussing the functions of the components of a larger device, and the interrelations between these functions, the intentional ‘side’ of these functions is of secondary importance only.
 This, however, would be to ignore the possibility of the malfunctioning of such components.
 This notion seems to be definable only in terms of a mismatch between actual behavior and intended behavior.
 The notion of malfunction also sharpens an ambiguity in the general reference to intentions when characterizing technical artifacts.
 These artifacts usually engage many people, and the intentions of these people may not all pull in the same direction.
 A major distinction can be drawn between the intentions of the actual user of an artifact for a particular purpose and the intentions of the artifact’s designer.
 Since an artifact may be used for a purpose different from the one for which its designer intended it to be used, and since people may also use natural objects for some purpose or other, one is invited to allow that artifacts can have multiple functions, or to enforce a hierarchy among all relevant intentions in determining the function of an artifact, or to introduce a classification of functions in terms of the sorts of determining intentions.
 In the latter case, which is a sort of middle way between the two other options, one commonly distinguishes between the proper function of an artifact as the one intended by its designer and the accidental function of the artifact as the one given to it by some user on private considerations.
 Accidental use can become so common, however, that the original function drops out of memory.

 There is at least one additional technology-related topic that ought to be mentioned because it has created a good deal of analytic philosophical literature, namely Artificial Intelligence and related areas.
 A full discussion of this vast field is beyond the scope of this entry, however.
-Information is to be found in this encyclopedia’s entries on Turing machines, the Church-Turing thesis, computability and complexity, the Turing test, the Chinese room argument, the computational theory of mind, functionalism, multiple realizability, and the philosophy of computer science.
+Information is to be found in the entries on Turing machines, the Church-Turing thesis, computability and complexity, the Turing test, the Chinese room argument, the computational theory of mind, functionalism, multiple realizability, and the philosophy of computer science.

 It was not until the twentieth century that the development of the ethics of technology as a systematic and more or less independent subdiscipline of philosophy started.
 This late development may seem surprising given the large impact that technology has had on society, especially since the industrial revolution.